5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Power_Button_(SSDT-PWRB)_&_Sleep_Button_(SSDT-SLPB)/README.md

 # Add missing parts
 Although adding any of the missing parts listed below may improve performance, they can only be regarded as a refinement.
-They are not a necessity for getting your Hackintosh to work, except for `PMCR` which may be a requirement for Z390 Chipsets.
+They are not a necessity for getting your Hackintosh to work, except for `PMCR` which may be a requirement for 300/400/500/600 series Chipsets.

 ## Instructions